cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/about.md

 may make it impossible to save session snapshots.
 The emulator runs smoothly on all iPhones and iPads that support iOS 14.

 On older Android devices performance may be an issue.
-CloudpilotEmu requires decent single core performance, and this is a domain where Android devices are traditionally lacking.
+The emulator requires decent single core performance, and this is a domain where Android devices are traditionally lacking.
 CloudpilotEmu will dynamically adjust the speed of the emulated device if the host device cannot sustain emulation at full speed.
 A score of 350 in the single